dgoldman0/homeless/nation_vox/writing_prompts.md

 ### 7. **Tell the story of a time when you were caught between being true to yourself and honoring a group or tradition you care about.**

 Describe a moment of internal conflict where loyalty to yourself and loyalty to something greater were at odds.
 Show both sides with empathy and nuance.
 This is not just a story of choosing, but of grappling.
-The best essays will not rely on drama but will reveal complexity—why both paths mattered, what was at stake, and what kind of growth or insight emerged from the tension.

 ---